Theresa-Sumarta/nlp-market-risk/README.md

 | LLaMA 3.1B  | 0.47    | 0.35   | 0.79                | 25.4       |
 | GPT-2       | 0.39    | 0.28   | 0.68                | 31.2       |

-**Summary**: Mistral-7B generated the most relevant and faithful answers, with lower perplexity.
-LLaMA also performed well.
+**Summary**: Although Mistral excelled slightly more in fluency, semantic relevance, and factual consistency, LLaMA 3.1 's superior precision and faithfulness make it the more suitable choice for a risk-assessment Q&A system, where factual accuracy and relevance are important.
 GPT-2 was weakest.

 ## Sample Q&A Outputs